mac641/gotep/README.md

 ### Git workflow
 This repo follows the **rebase-merge** workflow.
 Therefore, feature branches need to be rebased onto the *main* branch before they can be merged.

+### Development setup
+1. Clone the repository.
+2. Enable git hooks described above.
+3. Inside the repository's root directory, add ANTLR to the Java CLASSPATH:
+  `export CLASSPATH=".:$(pwd)/bin/antlr-4.9-complete.jar:${CLASSPATH}"` (NOTE: add this command also to your bash profile, otherwise you have to run it every time you open a new shell.)
+4. Run `go install` inside the `src` directory to install all necessary go modules.

+You should be good to go now: ;)